Electric wall mounted heaters aren’t just safer than portable types, they are also 100% energy efficient, unlike propane and natural gas units.

 Unlike fan forced units that heat the air in the room, these wall heaters work by emitting electromagnetic infrared waves that heat only the objects they pass through.
 As these objects become hotter, they pass additional heating energy to other objects around them.

 It may sound a little strange, but this type of heating method is completely safe and as old as time itself.
 The way the sun heats you as you walk outside is by this very same process.

-Not only is infrared radiant heat safe, but it is incredibly efficient.
+Not only is infrared radiant heat safe, but it is incredibly efficient and very quiet.
 These units can heat a room almost instantly and do so in near silence.

-Micathermic heaters combine the best aspects of fan forced and radiant heaters.
+Micathermic wall heaters combine the best aspects of fan forced and radiant heaters.

-Like fan forced units, micathermic heaters utilize a heating element to generate powerful warmth.
+Like fan forced wall heaters, micathermic heaters utilize a heating element to generate powerful warmth.
 But instead of using a fan to move air over the element, these units rely on Mica sheets surrounding the element that emit electromagnetic waves as they heat up.

 Of course, being the most efficient doesn’t typically come cheap.
 Micathermic heaters tend to be pricier inch for inch than other types of electric heaters.

 Convection heaters rely on the natural movement of hot and cold air to effectively heat up a space.

 Air passing through a convection heater warms up and becomes lighter than the cool air in the room.
 As this air rises, it forces cooler air down toward the heater allowing it to be warmed as well.

 Many fan forced wall heaters utilize convection principles and can be categorized as belonging to either type.
 But strictly convection-style heaters do exist.
 These simple units use only a heating element and the natural movement of circulating air to warm the room.